venkateshkongathi/VenkysTurbulenceMicrosolver/README.md

 https://youtu.be/S5Fvllurr5Y

-Working with Houdini’s Pyro Solver—or smoke solvers in general—often means battling those smooth, blobby mushroom shapes that are difficult to break up and hard to add detail to.
+Working with Houdini’s Pyro Solver or smoke solvers in general often means battling those smooth, blobby mushroom shapes that are difficult to break up and hard to add detail to.
 The usual approach involves layering disturbance, turbulence, and using extra fields as masks.
-We spend a lot of time stacking multiple noise patterns with different mask fields, tweaking values through a time-consuming trial-and-error process.
+We spend a lot of time stacking multiple noise patterns with different mask fields, tweaking values through a time consuming trial and error process.

 What works for one simulation often doesn’t work for another.
 If the simulation resolution changes, things behaves differently.
 When the sourcing or velocities changes, you’ll likely need to retune the noise amplitudes and mask ranges to find the right balance.